 4:30-6:30pm at the Hampton Inn in Laramie, WY., 3715 E. Grand Avenue.
 There will

 BENEFIT: Proceeds will be donated to the Cheyenne Boys and Girls Club.

 AWARDS: All ultra finishers receive a custom belt buckle.
 All marathon, half-marathon, and 5k finishers receive custom completion medals (the Wyoming State Seal).
 Refreshments are provided and extra t-shirts are for sale.

-FIFTY STATES MARATHON CLUB and 50 PLUS DC MARATHON GROUP: Our race is the oldest continuous marathon in the state and the ultramarathon is the oldest ultra in the Rocky Mountain Region.
+FIFTY STATES MARATHON CLUB, 50 PLUS DC MARATHON GROUP, and MARATHON MANIACS: Our race is the oldest continuous marathon in the state and the ultramarathon is the oldest ultra in the Rocky Mountain Region.
 For several years the marathon was the only marathon held in the state.
-Please support your club by planning to attend.
+Please support your club or group by planning to attend.
 You may deduct $10.00 off your entry fee.